1. How do I obtain my prescription?

 3. What payment methods are available?

 We accept all major credit and debit cards which are kept secure with the strongest level of encryption commercially available.
-We don't store your card details on our server: all our payments are processed by Paypal, the world's leading secure payment processor.
+We don't store your card details on our server: all our payments are processed by Stripe, the world's leading secure payment processor.
 This makes all transactions 100% safe and secure.

 4. How long will it take me to receive my Rx glasses?